mitoed/Startup/README.md

 ### HTML To-Dos

-- [ ] Create html files for each page.
+- [X] Create html files for each page.
 All pages will be accessible via hyperlinks in the header except the "hidden" page that users will use when participating in a live vote.
-- [ ] For create/join session page to tell voting page which database to pull from, learn to pass variables through URLs (when populating the next html page) -- something about APIs

 ## CSS

 ### CSS Deliverable

+**Header, Footer, Main Content** - Added appropriate color to header/footer (including buttons with contrasting color) and img to background of main.

+**Navigation Elements** - Menu at top for navigating to each accessible page.
+Buttons on pages also navigate to next page.

+**Responsive to Window Sizing** - Through Flexblocks, elements remain centered upon resizing and voting page blocks rearrange for better visibility on narrow windows/devices.

+**Application Elements** - Styling intended to be simple yet intuitive and eye-catching.
+Flex blocks maintain good spacing and arrangement.

+**Application Text Content** - Imported readable and theme-appropriate font used throughout.

+**Application Images** - Background image applied using CSS.
+Placeholder image (to be updated) positioned on About Page.

+**Multiple Git Commits** - Done with (mostly) detailed comments.

 ### CSS To-Dos

-- [ ] Create property to hide or display the popup on the voting page (to be changed using JS); section is named "recommendation_popup"
+- [X] Create property to hide or display the popup on the voting page (to be changed using JS); section is named "recommendation_popup"

 ## JavaScript